 Unless waived, a civilian defendant may be prosecuted in a federal court for an offense punishable by death, imprisonment for a term exceeding one year, or imprisonment at hard labor only after indictment by a grand jury.
 (An indictment is a formal written accusation or charge).
 This Fifth Amendment constitutional right does not apply to state prosecutions—although some state constitutions and statutes have provisions that are analogous to the Fifth Amendment and require an indictment by a grand jury for a felony or other defined offenses.
 Accordingly, if a service member is tried in a state court, his or her right to indictment by grand jury is dependent upon the particular state’s procedures.

 The grand jury is a closed, secret proceeding in which only the prosecution is represented.
 The body of jurors decides to indict based upon evidence frequently provided solely by the prosecutor.
 This may even happen without the accused even having knowledge of the proceeding.
 Inspection or disclosure of the transcript of the proceeding after indictment is also, generally, severely limited.
 Obviously, by his absence, a defendant is precluded from the opportunity to confront and cross-examine witnesses, to present evidence, call witnesses in his or her favor, or even to speak for him or herself.
-If a defendant is called before a grand jury, he or she has no right to have a lawyer present through or at any other part of the proceeding.
+If a defendant is called before a grand jury, he or she cannot be compelled to make an incriminating statement; however, he has no right to have a lawyer present through or at any other part of the proceeding.
 If a grand jury does not indict, the decision is generally final and charges against the defendant are usually dismissed.

-The Article 32 investigation, in contrast, is generally an open proceeding that may be attended by the public.
-Unlike a grand jury proceeding, the accused has the right to be present at the investigation; the right to be represented by an attorney; the right to present evidence; the right to review a copy of the investigative report as well as the several other important rights discussed above.
-Again, the recommendation of the Article 32 investigating officer is not final—it is only advisory.
+The Article 32 hearing, in contrast, is generally an open proceeding that may be attended by the public.
+Unlike a grand jury proceeding, the accused has the right to be present at the hearing; the right to be represented by an attorney; the right to present evidence; the right to review a copy of the preliminary report as well as the several other important rights discussed above.
+Again, the recommendation of the Article 32 PHO is not final—it is only advisory.

 Beyond Article 32 of the Uniform Code of Military Justice (Section 832 of Title 10, United States Code), additional rules on Article 32 investigations are contained at Rule for Courts-Martial (R.C.M) 405, as supplemented by case law and service regulations.